woman walking dog in the winter

 If it’s too cold for you to tolerate being outside wearing a winter coat and hat, it’s probably too cold for your dog as well.
 In extreme cold, limit walks to bathroom breaks and make up for it with some indoor exercise (like tug-of-war) and enrichment activities.

-two dogs outside in winter
+two dogs outside in the snow

 TIPS FOR WALKING YOUR DOG ON COLD DAY